atopile/atopile/src/vscode_extension/README.md

-# ato README
+# atopile README

-This is the README for your extension "ato".
+This is the README for your extension "atopile".
 After writing up a brief description, we recommend including the following sections.

 ## Features